-EU and UK in brinksmanship 21 days before Brexit
+EU and UK in Brexit brinksmanship

 Liam Fox, the pro-Brexit trade minister, warned MPs that if there was a lengthy extension, it might mean no Brexit in the end.

-"The thing that I fear is that ... there will be a risk that we might not deliver Brexit at all," he told British broadcaster the BBC.
+"There will be a risk that we might not deliver Brexit at all," he told British broadcaster the BBC.

-"In parliament there are a large number of MPs who do not see it as their primary objective to deliver the referendum and would want to keep us locked to the EU," he added.
+"In parliament, there is a large number of MPs who do not see it as their primary objective to deliver the referendum and would want to keep us locked in the EU," he added.

-But Keir Starmer, the opposition Labour party's shadow Brexit minister, heaped scorn on the government's handling of the process.
+Meanwhile, Keir Starmer, the opposition Labour party's shadow Brexit minister, heaped scorn on the government's handling of the process.

 "It's becoming increasingly clear that Theresa May will not be able to deliver the changes she promised to her failed Brexit deal.
 This speech [in Grimsby] looks set to be an admission of failure," he said on Thursday.

-"After two years of negotiation, the government is simply incapable of delivering a Brexit deal that protects jobs, the economy and people's livelihoods," he said.
+"After two years of negotiation, the government is simply incapable of delivering a Brexit deal that protects jobs, the economy, and people's livelihoods," Starmer said.

-The two years since the Brexit referendum has seen the UK try to negotiate bilateral deals on trade, aviation, energy supplies, and other issues with non-EU states.
+The two years since the referendum has seen the UK try to negotiate bilateral deals on trade, aviation, energy supplies, and other issues with non-EU states.

 But just 43 out of the 161 international treaties said to be of key importance to the UK have been completed so far.